azdavis/cmu-15-418-final/readme.md

 by Ariel Davis (azdavis) and Jerry Yu (jerryy)

-## dependencies
+## Dependencies

-all of the following are available on the CMU GHC machines.
+All of the following are available on the CMU GHC machines.

-- GNU make
+- GNU Make
-- cuda 8.0
+- CUDA 8.0
-- openmp
+- OpenMP
-- ispc 1.9.1
+- ISPC 1.9.1
-- python 2.7
+- Python 2.7
-- numpy
+- Numpy
-- scipy
+- Scipy